 BY PASTOR T. O. BANSO

-“The members of the council were amazed when they saw the boldness of Peter and John, for they could see that they were ordinary men who had had no special training.
-They also recognized them as men who had been with Jesus” (Acts 4:13-14 NLT).
+“The members of the council were amazed when they saw the boldness of Peter and John, for they could see that they were ordinary men with no special training in the Scriptures.
+They also recognized them as men who had been with Jesus” (Acts 4:13 NLT).

 Mentoring has been variously defined but it is not counseling, giving advice, correcting, or sharing advice experience, or knowledge.
 It includes these, but it’s not any of them.